jadecobra/python_tdd_exercises/source/how_to/calculator.rst

 RED: make it fail
 ===================

-I add a failing test to ``test_calculator.py`` that makes  a `ZeroDivisionError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#ZeroDivisionError>`_ happen, then comment out the previous test that sometimes fails, to remove the variability of the test while I figure out the error
+I add a failing test to ``test_calculator.py`` that makes  a `ZeroDivisionError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#ZeroDivisionError>`_ happen.
+I also comment out the previous test that sometimes fails to remove the variability of the test while I figure out the error

 .. code-block:: python